javidsegura/gpu-montecarlo-risk/src/02-C-serial/README.md

 ## Core Functions

-**serial_init()** - Preprocessing that computes the Cholesky decomposition once and initializes the random number generator with seed 42.
+**serial_init()** - Preprocessing that computes the Cholesky decomposition once and initializes the random number generator with the specified seed.
 The decomposition is reused across all trials for efficiency.

 **serial_run_trial()** - Executes a single Monte Carlo trial by generating N independent standard normals, transforming them to correlated returns using R = mu + L*Z, and counting how many returns fall below the crash threshold.